MicrosoftDocs/query-docs/query-languages/m/csv-document.md

 ## Example 2

 Process CSV text with multiple delimiter characters.
-In this example, the 3rd parameter specifies the delimiter pattern `#|#` to use instead of the default.
+In this example, the third parameter specifies the delimiter pattern `#|#` to use instead of the default.

 **Usage**